jGiltinan/seai/assignments/Assignment_1_requirements_architecture.md

 Assume that you are contracting out the AI component that recognizes persons in images and video to a company with extensive experience in face recognition based on deep neural networks.
 The contractors build on past tools and infrastructure (e.g., [Amazon Rekognition](https://aws.amazon.com/rekognition/)) but will customize one or multiple components to your needs, to the extend possible (e.g., deploying models offline would be an option).
 They will provide you with the infrastructure to train and serve person recognition models, which you can operate and update in-house.

-In designing such system, there are many considertions, such as:
+In designing such system, there are many considerations, such as:
 * Your dashcams do not have direct internet access, but they can communicate over USB, Bluetooth or Wifi with phones, cars, and wifi-hotspots.
 * The dashcams may run on battery but are usually connected to the car's power supply.
 Their processing power differs from model to model.
 * Searches are coordinated with the authorities and the non-profit organization.
 You suspect less strict requirements as for Amber alerts, but the legal details are not worked out yet.
 Searches are likely not very frequent in any given area.
 For Amber alerts, [official statistics](https://amberalert.gov/statistics.htm) report nearly 1 alert per day nationwide.